quicwg/base-drafts/draft-ietf-quic-http.md

 or trailers.

 An HTTP request/response exchange fully consumes a bidirectional QUIC stream.
-After sending a request, a client SHOULD close the stream for sending; after sending a final response, the server SHOULD close the stream for sending.
+After sending a request, a client MUST close the stream for sending; after sending a final response, the server MUST close the stream for sending.
 At this point, the QUIC stream is fully closed.

 When a stream is closed, this indicates the end of an HTTP message.